 Diversity Data Snapshots (DDS) is an electronic newsletter containing relevant news sources, data points, and research findings related to diversity in higher education, academic medicine, and health equity.
 This resource is created by the AAMC’s Diversity Policy and Programs (DPP) unit to help medical schools build capacity for diversity and institutional excellence.

-Please contact Sarah Conrad, Senior Research Analyst, at 202-828-0560 or email@example.com with any questions or suggestions.
+Please contact Jennifer Eliason, Senior Research Analyst, at 202-828-0560 or email@example.com with any questions or suggestions.

 This month's presentation features diversity data from MCAT and AMCAS.
 Additionally this presentation highlights innovative MCAT outreach efforts, including a collaboration with the Khan Academy, targeting underrepresented groups in medicine and under-resourced institutions.

 This month’s presentation features several maps detailing the geographical impact of racial and ethnic minority primary care physicians in the United States.

 This month’s presentation provides an overview of the role community colleges play in the educational pathways of medical school aspirants.

 In this installment, we are highlighting the importance of and attempts to improve health literacy with evidence from The Gallup Well-Being Index and the American Medical Association's Foundation Health Literacy materials.
 Additionally, we present the latest monthly infographics from The Kaiser Family Foundation and Journal of the American Medical Association (JAMA).